In this example we’ll create the pricing for a premium AI chatbot. We’re going to have:

 AUTUMN_SECRET_KEY=am_sk_1234567890

-Server-side, mount the handler.
-This will create routes in the /api/autumn/* path, which will be called by Autumn’s frontend React library.
-These routes in turn call Autumn’s API.
-The handler takes in an identify function that should return a customerId.
-This is typically your internal user ID or organization ID from your auth provider.
+Server-side, mount the Autumn handler.
+This will create endpoints in the /api/autumn/* path, which will be called by Autumn’s frontend React library.
+These endpoints in turn call Autumn’s API.
+The handler takes in an identify function where you should pass in the user ID or organization ID from your auth provider.

 // app/api/autumn/[...all]/route.ts